mariamgaber/Sales-Analysis/README.md

 # Sales-Analysis

-Run on the jupyter to see interactive plots
+Run on the jupyter to see interactive plots .

-The pdf contain powerbi dashboard
+The pdf contain powerbi dashboard.